Events Manager

 In Servoy, developers have two complementary methods for handling events within their applications: Direct Event Binding and the Events Manager.
 Each method serves specific scenarios and use cases, ensuring developers have the flexibility to choose the approach most suited to their needs.

 Direct Event Binding refers to associating one event directly with a single handler, typically done at design-time.
 This is the default and most straightforward approach recommended by Servoy for handling events that have clear, simple actions and outcomes.
 It's particularly effective when an event triggers a clearly defined response or functionality—such as clicking a button to save a record, or initializing a form when it's displayed.
 This approach provides simplicity, clarity, and direct visibility of event-handler relationships within the Servoy Developer environment.
-For detailed information and examples on handling form events using Direct Event Binding, refer to the .
+For detailed information and examples on handling form events using Direct Event Binding, refer to the Form Events documentation.

 Events Manager was specifically created to address more advanced, complex event-handling scenarios where Direct Event Binding would be insufficient or less effective.
 By employing the Observer pattern, the Events Manager enables multiple independent listeners to be registered dynamically to a single event.
 This capability significantly enhances modularity, maintainability, and flexibility—allowing for centralized event monitoring and handling without tight coupling or breaking encapsulation.
 For example, when a critical event like a record update occurs, several unrelated components (auditing, logging, notifications) can independently respond to the event without explicitly referencing each other.
 This design promotes a clean separation of concerns and a modular architecture, essential for larger, sophisticated Servoy applications.